sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 Please upgrade to the [`v3.22.0` tag of deploy-sourcegraph-docker](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/v3.22.0/docker-compose) by following the [standard upgrade procedure](#standard-upgrade-procedure).

+This upgrade removes the `code intel bundle manager`.
+This service has been deprecated and all references to it have been removed.

+This upgrade also adds a MinIO container that doesn't require any custom configuration.
+You can find more detailed documentation in https://docs.sourcegraph.com/admin/external_services/object_storage.

 ## 3.21.0 -> 3.21.1

 No manual migration required.